 - Proof of supply chain communications about code of conduct

 - List of all final assembly factories manufacturing TCO Certified products

-- A third party audit report from a final assembly factory manufacturing certified models
+- An independent audit report from a final assembly factory manufacturing certified models

 - Corrective action plan for all nonconformities